Agent

 Share - invite users to your app, manage their access, and make the app public

-a.
-Chat - displays the chat component to interact with the UI Bakery Agent
+Displays the chat component to interact with the UI Bakery Agent.

 The left side panel is resizable - you can adjust its size to suit your workflow and build more comfortably.